-EFFAS is represented in the IFRS Advisory Council by Javier de Frutos, Chairman of the EFFAS Financial Accounting Commission.
+EFFAS is represented in the IFRS Advisory Council by Javier de Frutos, Chairman of the EFFAS Commission on Financial Reporting.
 Javier has an extensive experience in global financial markets.
 He has worked for more than twenty years in investment banking for BBVA and participated in large private initial public offerings (IPO) and corporate transactions and he is working currently as a senior investment fund manager at Sailbridge Capital

 The European Financial Reporting Advisory Group (EFRAG)

 EFRAG’s mission is to serve the European public interest by developing and promoting European views in the field of financial reporting and ensuring these views are properly considered in the IASB standard-setting process and in related international debates.
 EFRAG ultimately provides advice to the European Commission on whether newly issued or revised IFRS meet the criteria in the IAS Regulation for endorsement for use in the EU, including whether endorsement would be conducive to the European public good.